thewizardplusplus/telegram-bot/README.md

 - publication into a specified channel:
   - sending of text messages;
+  - sending of photo messages;
 - working mode:
   - run as a web service;
   - control via the RESTful API;
-- utility for a sending of requests to the API.
+- utility for a sending of requests to the API:
+  - making of a path to a photo absolute.

 ## Installation